Good scientific practice entails, among other things, that researchers and scientific experts:

 - Additional instructions for planning the management of sensitive and confidential data

-Further information is also available from the Secretary of the Committee (Mika Saikkonen, mika.saikkonen@uef.fi, tel.
+Further information is available from the Secretary of the Committee (Mika Saikkonen, [email protected], tel.
 050 346 8118) and the Committee members.

-An amendment needs to be presented when:
+An amendment request for a new statement needs to be presented to the ethics committee when: